olets/zsh-autosuggestions-abbreviations-strategy/README.md

         ```
         where the `strategy*` strategies are the strategies shipped with `zsh-autosuggestions` or provided by some other plugin you use.

+## Limitations

+Matches in command position; global abbreviations are only matched in command position.

 ## Exported values

 `ZSH_AUTOSUGGESTIONS_ABBREVIATIONS_STRATEGY_VERSION` is the `zsh-autosuggestions-abbreviation-strategy` version number.